Miss Emma Mead

 Jennifer Pyle is a classically trained ballet dancer as well as a stage and film actress.
 She began her ballet training at the age of seven under the tutelage of Gene Hammett, Susan Borree, and Mary Marshall.
 Jennifer attended the summer intensive program at The Joffrey Ballet School in New York City as well as summer intensive at the North Carolina School of the Arts.
 Jennifer was a principal dancer and soloist with the Esperance Dance Theater and the Peninsula Ballet.
 One of her favorite roles was Hermia in A Midsummer’s Night Dream.
 Most recently, Jennifer choreographed and performed the pas de deux from Romeo and Juliet as part of the Phantom Players production of Phantom of the Opera in Richmond, VA.

 Jennifer enjoys teaching and choreographing, and is passionate about helping dancers of all ages be the best they can be and have fun!

-All dancers in our Assistant Teaching program must have been dancing at Dance Works for at least one year to be accepted into the program, they must also keep up their academic grades and dedication in their regular dance classes to continue in the program.
+All dancers in our Assistant Teaching program must have been dancing at Dance Works for at least one year and go through training before to be accepted into the season program, they must keep up their academic grades throughout the year as well as dedication in their regular dance classes to continue in the program.